pkage/coauthor.nvim/README.md

 ## what?

 Coauthor is a Neovim 0.7+ plugin to automatically help you write.
-Select some text in visual mode to use as a prompt, and coauthor will continue writing that text for you.
+Select some text to use as a prompt, and coauthor will continue writing that text for you.

 ## how?